Updated April 22nd, 2022 by Ben Reynolds

 What is a fair price-to-earnings ratio for the S&P 500 today given ultra-low interest rates?

-Running a linear regression on the data above gives the following:
+Running a linear regression on the data above gives the following for the P/E ratio:

 - Current PE10 ratio of 32.8

-Based on today’s still low interest rate, the market is actually trading around fair value today using the P/E ratio.
-It is somewhat overvalued using the PE10 ratio, in part due to depressed earnings near the end of the Great Recession, and in part due to higher earnings today from lower corporate tax rates.
+Based on today’s still low interest rate, the market appears somewhat undervalued using the P/E ratio.
+It is somewhat overvalued using the PE10 ratio.

-All in all, the market certainly doesn’t look extremely overvalued when one factors in current interest rate levels.
+All in all, the market certainly doesn’t look extremely overvalued or undervalued when one factors in current interest rate levels.
+It’s reasonable to say the market is trading more-or-less in its fair value range currently, depending on which metric you prefer, after factoring in interest rates.

 What if Interest Rates Continue to Rise?